 Part 2 – A Deeper Dive

-Last month in Part 1, we gave you an overview of the code and test results for a new technique, based on a new theory exploring whether it’d be better to not utilize a heap when dealing with very large objects in .NET.
+In Part 1, we gave you an overview of the code and test results for a new technique, based on a new theory exploring whether it’d be better to not utilize a heap when dealing with very large objects in .NET.
 We chose to present you a possible solution to the problem first, in order to peak your curiosity and hopefully get you excited about the notion.

-This month in Part 2, we’ll take a much deeper dive into the science behind this new theory, explaining the low-level gory details of the problem itself and why a solution’s even necessary in the first place.
+In Part 2, we’ll take a much deeper dive into the science behind this new theory, explaining the low-level gory details of the problem itself and why a solution’s even necessary in the first place.
 So, let’s jump right in…

 Garbage Collector (GC)